uriweb/uri-modern/README.md

 URI Modern 1.2.0 is a minor release.

+* Navigation on post archives is now paginated
+* Post navigation is now limited to posts of the same category
+* Makes improvements to the 404 page:
+	- Uses Google search instead of WordPress search
+	- Includes the global navigation
+	- Improved display on mobile devices
+* Updates table styles
+* Includes a static HTML build
+* Updates development tools

 For complete details, see the [commit history](https://github.com/uriweb/uri-modern/pull/130/commits) and the [issue tracker](https://github.com/uriweb/uri-modern/issues).

 ## How do I get set up?